microenvgen/Culturomics/Library preparation/OmegaMagBindPCRpurificationMultichannel.md

 Estimated running time: 1h:37m (96 samples)  Pausa a 1h 14 min

-**Tip isolator preparation**: rinse opentrons tips rack with 0.1 N HCl and wash 3 times with MQ water.
-Finally, autoclave the rack enveloped with aluminiun foil.
+**Tip isolator preparation**: Prepare a clean empty 300ul opentrons tiprack (rinse opentrons tips rack with 0.1 N HCl and wash 3 times with MQ water).
+Wrap it in aluminum foil and autoclave it.
+When you put it in the drying oven, remove the aluminum foil so that it dries better.

 > IMPORTANT: use a tip rack with tips to calibrate tip isolator, and change it before starting the protocol (there is a pause)

-> **IMPORTANTE**: Tras la calibración hay una pausa y el propio script calcula los volúmenes necesarios que hay que añadir en el reservorio.
-No añadir nada hasta que el robot te lo indique.
+> **IMPORTANT**: After calibration there is a pause and the script itself calculates the necessary volumes to add to the reservoir.
+Do not add anything until the robot tells you to.

-> **BEADS**: Las beads se preparan en una placa de PCR con los scripts prepare_MagneticBeadsPlate_highVol.py o prepare_MagneticBeadsPlate_lowVol.py dependiendo del volumen necesario por pocillo, que dependerá del ratio de bolitas que se desee usar.
-Generalmente usamos un ratio de 0.85 y dado que el volumen de PCR que ponemos es 20, el volumen de bolitas debe ser 17 ul (PCR_volume * beads_ratio).
+> **BEADS**: Beads are prepared on a PCR plate using the scripts prepare_MagneticBeadsPlate_highVol.py or prepare_MagneticBeadsPlate_lowVol.py depending on the volume needed per well, which will depend on the bead ratio you want to use.
+We generally use a ratio of 0.85 and since the PCR volume we put is 20, the bead volume must be 17 ul (PCR_volume * beads_ratio).

-> **QUITAR PUNTAS**: Si una columna de muestras no está completa se podría optar por quitar puntas (sólo las que van a pipetear las bolitas).
-El orden de las cajas de puntas es slot 5, 6, 7 y 8.
-Primero añade el agua al tip_isolator con una columna de puntas.
-Luego añade las bolitas.
-Si tenemos 3 columnas (la tercera incompleta), habrá que quitar las puntas de la 4ª columna del slot 5.
-Es decir, habrá que quitar las puntas de la columna + 1 (porque primero gasta 1 columna con el agua).
-Si la columna incompleta es la 12, habrá que quitar las puntas de la columna 1 del slot 6. **Verificar esto**
+> **REMOVE TIPS**: If a sample column is not complete, you may choose to remove tips (only those that will pipette the beads).
+The order of the tip boxes is slot 5, 6, 7 and 8.
+First add the water to the tip_isolator with a column of tips.
+Then add the beads.
+If we have 3 columns (the third one incomplete), we will have to remove the tips from the 4th column of slot 5.
+That is, we will have to remove the tips from column + 1 (because it first uses 1 column with water).
+If the incomplete column is 12, we will have to remove the tips from column 1 of slot 6. **Verify this**

 2-Settings